pilgreen/loopit/README.md

 # loopit

-A GO program to loop structured data through the template engine
+A GO program to loop structured data through the template engine.
 This is a command-line program that pipes a CSV or JSON file through the "text/template" package and prints the results to Stdout.
+If you need to make a full blown website or blog, and have stubmled onto this page, I highly recommend using [Hugo](https://gohugo.io/) instead.
+I often have to make small snippets of data-based code, portions of a page, or single pages in multiple environments.
+With these type of projects, the file structure required by Hugo sometimes prevents me from using it.

 Example usage: